 Will I still have access to my HSA or FSA after changing employers?

-With an FSA, your account is tied to your employer.
+FSAs are tied to your employer.
 If your new job is a different position at the same company, you might get to keep your FSA.
 If it isn’t, you will lose it.

 What if I use my HSA or FSA to pay for something that isn’t a qualifying expense?